Images of Melasma: Treatment and Prevention (13)

-Melasma is a common disorder of unknown cause that causes dark (hyperpigmented) patches, primarily on the face.
-The condition is marked by brown patches that worsen in response to increases of the hormone estrogen, such as during pregnancy or with the use of birth control pills.
-Other medications, such as anti-seizure medications, may also cause melasma.
+Melasma is a common disorder that causes dark patches, often on sun-exposed areas of the face.
+The brown patches of melasma worsen in response to increases of the hormone estrogen, such as during pregnancy or with the use of birth control pills.
+Other medications, such as antiseizure medications, may also cause melasma.
 Increased sun exposure can also be a cause.

 Who's At Risk?

 Although the condition is more common in women, men can also have melasma.

 People with darker skin colors get melasma more often than those with lighter skin colors.

 Patches of melasma most commonly affect the face, particularly the cheeks, forehead, upper lip, and nose.
 In darker skin colors, melasma is any shade of brown, including dark brown.
 In lighter skin colors, it may be tan or light brown.

 - Protect your skin from sun exposure to prevent worsening of melasma, and use sunscreen on all exposed skin areas, including the lips, before going outdoors.
 A broad-spectrum sunscreen (meaning it blocks UVB and UVA light) with sun protection factor (SPF) of at least 30 is best.
 Avoid spray sunscreens as they do not provide a thick enough layer of protection; use a lotion or cream sunscreen.
 Tinted sunscreens provide the most protection against melasma.